 (5) any other relevant circumstances.

-(d) A rebid must be made as soon as reasonably practicable after the Scheduled Generator, Semi-Scheduled Generator or Market Participant becomes aware of the change in material conditions and circumstances on the basis of which it decides to vary its dispatch offer or dispatch bid.
+(d) A rebid must be made as soon as practicable after the Scheduled Generator, Semi-Scheduled Generator or Market Participant becomes aware of the change in material conditions and circumstances on the basis of which it decides to vary its dispatch offer or dispatch bid.

-(e) In any proceeding in which a contravention of paragraph (d) is alleged, in determining whether the Generator or Market Participant made a rebid as soon as reasonably practicable, a court must have regard to:
+(e) In any proceeding in which a contravention of paragraph (d) is alleged, in determining whether the Generator or Market Participant made a rebid as soon as practicable, a court must have regard to:

 (1) the market design principle set out in clause 3.1.4(a)(2); and